Leopold-007/Moving_motion-detector/README.md

 ![calc](./src/thermistor/calc.jpg)

-And this is a sample code to calculate temperature in Celsius:
+And this is a sample JavaScript code to calculate temperature in Celsius:
 ```
 const R0 = 10000.0;
 const T0 = 25.0;